oracle-livelabs/security/database/advanced/avdf-restructured/reset-config.md

 ### Objectives
 - Rest the lab environment

-## Task 1: Reset the Security Central Lab Config
+## Task 1: Reset the Security Central Lab Configuration

 1. Reset **Golden Gate** configuration for **customer_orders** only!